Sa-tya/Backend/Day_07/README.md

 ### 5XX:-
     erver side error

-## requst and response in HTTP methods:-
+## Requst and Response in HTTP methods:-
     It is the 2 arguments in every method of HTTP.
     Request argument will carry the information which client has sent with request.
     Response is the argument which will sent data as response as well as status code.